poppolopoppo/DependencyAnalyser/README.md

 * Compile your C++ project (this repository does not contain binaries - users will need to compile the plugin autonomously) and open Unreal
 * Navigate to `Tools > Miscellaneous > Dependency Analyser` to bring up the Dependency Analyser Tool
 * Navigate to `Tools > Test Automation` and select `DependencyAnalyser` to inspect and run the Dependency Analyser Test Suite
+* Navigate to `Edit > Editor Preferences > Dependency Analyser` to customise the settings, such as which asset types are included in the analysis

 ## Plugin Components
 The Dependency Analyser plugin comprises of two main features: